SteamingCoax/DWM-Control/BUILD_NOTES.md

 - **Windows**: Uses `--onefile` mode for single executable
 - **PyQt6**: Uses specific hidden imports instead of `--collect-all=PyQt6` to avoid framework symlink conflicts
 - **Code Signing**: macOS build may show signing warnings - safe to ignore for development/testing
+- **Binary Bundling**: dfu-util binary is automatically included and found by the application at runtime

 ## Files Created/Modified
 - `serial_terminal.py` - UI improvements (white text, no echo)
 - `serial_gui.py` - Status indicator addition
 - `build_macos.py` - macOS build script
 - `build_windows.py` - Windows build script
+- `firmware_uploader.py` - Fixed dfu-util binary path detection for packaged applications

 ## Testing
 The built application has been tested and launches successfully with all PyQt6 dependencies properly included.
 All UI improvements (white terminal text, no echo, connectivity status) work correctly in the packaged application.
+The dfu-util binary is correctly bundled and found by the firmware uploader module.